U.S. space exploration history on U.S. stamps: First Man on the Moon Commemorative Issue of 1969

 The Apollo 11 mission landed the first humans on the Moon.
 Launched on July 16, 1969, the third lunar mission of NASA's Apollo Program was crewed by Commander Neil A. Armstrong, Command Module Pilot Michael Collins, and Lunar Module Pilot Edwin E. 'Buzz' Aldrin, Jr. On July 20, Armstrong and Aldrin flew the Lunar Module Eagle to the surface and became the first humans to walk on the Moon, while Collins orbited in the Command Module Columbia.
-The Apollo 11 mission reached President John F. Kennedy's goal of putting a man on the Moon's surface by the end of the 1960s.
+The Apollo 11 mission reached President John F. Kennedy's goal of putting a man on the Moon's surface, and returning him safely to Earth, by the end of the 1960s.

 On September 9, 1969, the U.S. Post office issued its first airmail stamp to depict a space exploration theme, the First Man on the Moon issue.
 The man depicted in the space suit is Neil Armstrong taking man's first step on the Moon.
 This issue was designed by Paul Calle.
 The stamp's original master die was actually flown to the Moon, and a letter with the stamp canceled on the way back.
 The quantities issued were more than 152 million making the issue quite common, and quite popular.
 Some issues are missing the red color resulting in the stripes of the flag emblem on Armstrong's arm being omitted making that issue quite scarce and expensive.